-Fiona Apple – Extraordinary Machine (American art-pop, re-recording of an unreleased album from 2003)
+Fiona Apple – Extraordinary Machine (American art-pop,

 The Fall – Fall Heads Roll (British post-punk)